-3. The right to provide written consent before BRTC discloses personally identifiable information from the student's education records, except to the extent that FERPA authorizes disclosure without consent.
+The right to provide written consent before BRTC discloses personally identifiable information from the student's education records, except to the extent that FERPA authorizes disclosure without consent.

 BRTC discloses education records without a student's prior written consent under the FERPA exception for disclosure to school officials with legitimate educational interests.
-A school official is a person employed by BRTC in an administrative, supervisory, academic or research, or support staff position (including law enforcement unit personnel and health staff); a person or company with whom BRTC has contracted as its agent to provide a service instead of using BRTC employees or officials (such as an attorney, auditor, or collection agent, or verification and or governing state agencies such as the National Student Clearinghouse, Arkansas Board of Nursing, Commission on Law Enforcement Standards and Training, Arkansas Department of Health, Arkansas Department of Higher Education ); a person serving on the Board of Trustees; or a student serving on an official in performing his or her tasks.
+A school official is a person employed by BRTC in an administrative, supervisory, academic or research, or support staff position (including law enforcement unit personnel and health staff); a person or company with whom BRTC has contracted as its agent to provide a service instead of using BRTC employees or officials (such as an attorney, auditor, or collection agent, or verification and or governing state agencies such as the National Student Clearinghouse, Arkansas Board of Nursing, Commission on Law Enforcement Standards and Training, Arkansas Department of Health, Arkansas Department of Higher Education); a person serving on the Board of Trustees; or a student serving on an official committee, such as a disciplinary or grievance committee, or assisting another school official in performing his or her tasks.
 A school official has a legitimate educational interest if the official needs to review an education record in order to fulfill his or her professional responsibilities for BRTC.
 Upon request, BRTC also discloses education records without consent to officials of another school in which a student seeks or intends to enroll.